 • Plasters: A mix of 12 assorted fabric plasters, 25 normal fabric plasters, and 1 metre of dressing strip for cuts and scrapes.

-• Information and safety: Don't forget to include 1 set of first aid tips for guidance, and a hepatitis warning label to remind users of infection risks.
+• Information and safety: Don't forget to include 1 set of first aid tips for guidance and a hepatitis warning label to remind users of infection risks.

 These items should be neatly organised in a durable first aid bag or container which is clearly labelled and easily accessible.

-Where possible, it s ideal that as many employees as possible have a basic understanding of first aid principles.
+Where possible, it is ideal that as many employees as possible have a basic understanding of first aid principles.
 This training empowers team members to respond confidently and effectively in emergency situations, and that helps boost the overall safety culture within the workplace.

-MediTrain s regular first aid courses help ensure that employees are up to date with the latest techniques.
+MediTrain’s first aid courses help ensure that employees are up to date with the latest techniques.
 And that can make a real difference when it comes to providing immediate care after an incident.

 Remember, a well-equipped first aid kit is only as effective as the people using it; investing in training is investing in the safety and well-being of your entire team.